Austin-Wise/capstone-project-Austin-Wise/docs/BusinessPlan.md

 ## Elevator Pitch

-_Ticker Tape is a research tool for expedited market analysis.
+_TKR Prism is a research tool for expedited market analysis.
 Current systems have either too many steps between research and holdings, are too expensive, or too biased.
-Ticker Tape is designed for the part-time investor, while useful for the money manager.
+TKR Prism is designed for the part-time investor, while useful for the money manager.
 It strives to bring investment holdings, breaking news and their respective sentimental analysis all on the table in a single, easy to use interface._

 ## Keywords